dara-devitsina/difference-calculator/README.md

 `-f, --format plain` - the report will be generated as plain text

-`-f, --format plain` - the report will be generated as JSON
+`-f, --format json` - the report will be generated as JSON

 ## Usage examples ##